 The Stirling Arms

-Another historic building in Guildford, The Stirling Arms is the oldest continuously licensed hotel in Guildford.
+Another historic building in Guildford, The Stirling Arms, is Guildford’s oldest continuously licensed hotel.
 The Stirling Arms offers modern and spacious rooms at affordable prices.
-Space is limited at The Stirling Arms with only nine rooms available and one three-bedroom apartment.
+Space is limited at The Stirling Arms, with only nine rooms available and one three-bedroom apartment.

 The Stirling Arm is also centrally located to some of the best things to do in Guildford with an easy walk to some of the best Swan Valley attractions.